kirian-cressey/Ivy-Reporting-Utility/README.txt

 Total No-confidence Responses: Number of responses given by the bot to indicate that no appropriate response is available to the user’s inquiry.

-Accuracy Rate: [Total Generative Responses + Total Retrieval Response] / Total Messages
+Accuracy Rate: [Total Generative Responses + Total Retrieval Response] / [Total Generative Responses + Total Retrieval Response + Total Low Confidence Responses + Total No Confidence Responses]

 Resolution Rate: [Number of chats in which at least one Generative or Retrieval Response is fired, and user does not request live chat] / Total Chats